shwina/still-magic/_en/finale.md

 called it the "superbug", believing that the computer will somehow understand intent remains a common error.

-## 3. Programming is about creating and combining abstractions.
+## Programming is about creating and combining abstractions. {#s:finale-abstractions}

 Computers don't have to understand instructions in order to execute them, but we do in order to create them (and fix them afterward).
 Since